Aadv1k/frontend-projects/README.md

 ## Architecture

-this monorepo is managed using a (minimal) npm workspace config since currently, i don't feel the need to use something like lerna, but it is a possibility for the future depending on the complexity of this repo. the primary package folder is `./frontendmentor.io/`.
+This monorepo is managed using [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces), I chose to use a monorepo for primarily one reason - Organization.
+I liked the semantics of having everything in one place, the standard `config` utilities and a single domain are really good to have and manage.
+Alongside this, under this single monorepo, I can test, my code, and setup a CI pipelines.

 The site is deployed on netlify via the `npm run build` command This command makes it so that the `./site` folder can be dropped onto any server as a static site.